Slobork/booster-sweeper/readme.txt

  <li>By reducing the pages size, save in CDN costs</li>

 == Booster Sweeper is simple to use ==
 On each page or post of your WordPress site, from the sidebar settings, you'll be able to notice a Booster Sweeper section.
 Here, our plugin is automatically detecting the assets that are loaded on the page.
-CSS and JS files are split in separate sections and when you select a file it will be prevented from loading on the particular page.
+CSS and JS files are split in separate sections and when you select a file name, it will be prevented from loading on that page.

 == Go Premium ==
 Premium Version of Booster Sweeper allows you to:
 <ul>
  <li>Dequeue assets for bulk pages, i.e. from the plugin global settings.
 Instead of doing it individually per page/post, you can select the pages and posts for which you wish certain CSS and JavaScript files that should be prevented from loading.</li>
- <li>Disable the meta box section per post, so everything is managed from the global settings (bypass confusion)</li>
+ <li>Disable the Booster Sweeper's meta box section per post and page, so everything is managed from the global settings (bypass confusion)</li>
 </ul>

 But that's not all, Pro version gives you ability to control the appearance of the assets based on many conditions:
 <ul>
- <li>Post types, e.g. Woocommerce</li>
+ <li>Post types, e.g. Woocommerce's products</li>
  <li>Archives, i.e. categories, tags or even custom post types specific archive</li>
- <li>Specific pages, like Media files, search pages, 404</li>
+ <li>Specific pages, like media files, search pages, 404</li>
  <li>By RegEx</li>
 </ul>